cheimabou/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script prints the type of the file
+this script create a symbolic link